prurigro/hypothetical/readme.md

 * `resources/sass/classes`: General stylesheets for classes that can be used anywhere
 * `resources/sass/mixins`: Stylesheets declaring SCSS mixins for use in other stylesheets

-Dependencies can be included with bower or npm and loaded either into the `jsPublicLibs` array in the gulpfile or imported in the javascript.
+Dependencies can be included with npm and loaded either into the `jsPublicLibs` array in the gulpfile or imported in the javascript.

 Other information about database interaction, routing, controllers, etc can be viewed in the [Laravel Documentation](https://laravel.com/docs).